-We offer a wide variety of services to the community including a 24- hour crisis line, emergency shelter, court advocacy, information and referral, linkage to community resources, bilingual services, safety assessment and planning, support groups (on and offsite) free training for health and human service professionals in our community, and assistance in filing victim compensation paperwork.
+We offer a wide variety of services to the community including a 24- hour crisis line, emergency shelter, court advocacy, information and referral, linkage to community resources, bilingual services, safety assessment and planning, onsite counseling to victims in the comminty, support groups (on and offsite) free training for health and human service professionals in our community, and assistance in filing victim compensation paperwork.
 Within The Shelter, we offer our residents all of the above services as well as counseling, parenting classes, temporary child care, and assistance with transportation, health classes, and individual services provided by Case Managers.

 We have been enriched by the love and genuine concern our donors show our residential families.
 It is through their gracious support that we can in return provide the assistance needed to help, challenge, and inspire others to walk their journey without violence and harm.